-In addition, the Constitution makes clear that the public service is to be meritocratic, that it should be professionally operated and that public servants are to be held to high standards of conduct (while the state is to respect their interests).
-The public service is to be politically nonpartisan and must carry out the lawful policies of the day.
+The Constitution makes clear that the public service is to be meritocratic, that it should be professionally operated and that public servants are to be held to high standards of conduct (while the state is to respect their interests).
+The public service is to be politically non-partisan and must carry out the lawful policies of the day.
 Section 197 states: